lukasvrenner/rat/README.md

 This is a work in progress.
 Any contributions, ideas, and feedback are greatly appreciated

 ### TODO
+- Greatly improve argument parsing (create a new library just for that)
-- implement clap for argument parsing
+- Add support for argument flags
 - Make code cleaner/more efficient (currently fairly poorly written)

 ### License